-Every weekday of the school year, Karen Bryner's students wake up before dawn.
-As the sun rises, they leave their homes for a walk to the Mormon church in Harlem for religious classes.
+Every weekday of the school year, Mormon students wake up before dawn.
+As the sun rises, they leave their homes for a walk to the church in Harlem for religious classes.
 They sing hymns, study verses, and share their spiritual journeys together.

 Year after year, Bryner and thousands of other volunteer teachers across the world lead the way for over a million Mormon youths.